semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 I simply put a `ls -l`, which lists the content of the current directory, but you can imagine more complex operations, such as downloading a script from a remote server, script that would perform a privilege escalation, or open a backdoor on the host system.

+## Conclusion

+Routing, Relationships, Scoring theory, compound queries and scripting are some advanced features of Elasticsearch.
+All fo them demonstrate the pliability of Elasticsearch, and its capacity to respond to a lot of different use cases.

+Still, it remains an important Elasticsearch feature that I haven't covered yet: Facets, that has been replaced with aggregations from Elasticsearch 2.